 The problem is how do you find these bulky messages in your mailbox when Gmail doesn’t offer an option to sort and filter messages by size?

-Sort GMail Messages by Size of Attachments
+Sort GMail Messages by Attachment Size

-Scan Gmail Messages with a trigger
+Sort Gmail Messages by Size with a trigger

-If your Gmail mailbox is large, you can also set up a time-driven trigger to let the script automatically without manual intervention.
+If your Gmail mailbox is large, you can also set up a time-driven trigger to let the script run automatically without manual intervention.
 In this case, you can even close the browser tab and the script will run in the background.
 Here’s how:

 - While the Google sheet is open, go to Tools -> Script Editor.
 On the next screen, choose Resources -> Current Script Triggers.